 The course fee of £1,990 (inc VAT) per student is payable, in full, by bank transfer or cheque before the start of the course.
 However, if you are unable to pay the full fee upfront, let us know and we can arrange an instalment plan.

 Please apply with the first 3,000 words of the novel you’d like to work on during the course, and a synopsis of no more than a page (both need to be in the same document, as you can only upload ONE file in the application below).

-We read all application material promptly after the closing date and make our selection of students within a week.
-However, if you require an earlier response from us in order to be able to take part in this course, please email us with full details and we will consider and respond on a case-by-case basis.
+We read all application material promptly after the closing date and make our selection of students swiftly at that time.
+However if you require an earlier response from us in order to be able to take part in this course, please email us with full details and we will consider and respond on a case by case basis.

 If you encounter any problems during the application process, or have any more questions about the course, please email firstname.lastname@example.org for assistance.

 Our ever-popular original course in London.
 Get the best out of your novel with expert tuition and exclusive insights from publishing professionals.